hyrise/hyrise/README.md

 CMake will default to your system's default compiler.
 To use a different one, call `cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..` in a clean build directory.
 See [dependencies](DEPENDENCIES.md) for supported compiler versions.

+### Unity Builds
+Starting with cmake 3.16, you can use `-DCMAKE_UNITY_BUILD=On` to perform unity builds.
+For a complete (re-)build or when multiple files have to be rebuilt, these are usually faster.
+See our [blog post](https://medium.com/hyrise/reducing-hyrises-build-time-8523135aed72) on reducing the compilation time for details.

 ### ccache
 For development, we strongly suggest to use [ccache](https://ccache.samba.org/), which reduces the time needed for recompiles significantly.
 Especially when switching branches, this can reduce the time to recompile from several minutes to one or less.
 To use ccache, simply add `-DCMAKE_CXX_COMPILER_LAUNCHER=ccache` to your cmake call.